nurmuhammad0126/prism_router/README.md

 // After completing onboarding, clear and go to home context.pushAndRemoveAll(const HomePage());

+// From details screen, go directly to home (clears all history) context.pushAndRemoveAll(const HomePage());
 ```

 **Behavior:**
 - Removes all pages from the stack
 - Adds the new page as the only page
 - User cannot go back (no previous pages)
+- **On web:** Clears all browser history entries, leaving only the new URL
 - Equivalent to `setStack([page])`

+**Web Behavior:**
+- Uses `history.go()` to navigate back to the first entry
+- Replaces the first entry with the new URL
+- This effectively removes all intermediate history entries
+- Browser back button will exit the app or go to the page before the app was loaded

 **Use Cases:**
 - Logout functionality
 - Completing onboarding
 - Resetting app state
 - Deep link navigation
+- Clearing navigation history on web

 ---